‘Bloodbath’ at the Washington Post as Jeff Bezos lays off roughly one-third of staff

 During the call, Murray noted that the Post was getting rid of the publication’s sports team, which had long been an integral part of the paper, though he did say some members of the desk would remain in a new section covering the culture of sports.

-Murray also revealed that the paper would be “shrinking” its foreign news bureaus and drastically altering its local coverage.
-The publication’s flagship podcast Post Reports will also be suspended amid this “strategic reset.”
+Murray also revealed that the paper would be “shrinking” its foreign news bureaus and drastically altering its local metro coverage.
+The publication’s flagship podcast, Post Reports, will also be suspended amid this “strategic reset.”
+On top of that, its book review section was essentially dismantled.

+“We can’t be everything to everyone,” Murray said in his note to staff.
+“But we must be indispensable where we compete.
+That means continually asking why a story matters, who it serves and how it gives people a clearer understanding of the world and an advantage in navigating it.”

-Post employees were told that they would be receiving emails later in the morning telling them whether they were laid off or not, the paper’s human resources chief told the staff.
+Post employees were told that they would receive emails later in the morning informing them whether they were laid off, the paper’s human resources chief told staff.
 He also noted that those impacted by the layoffs would receive benefits through mid-April.

-After experiencing sustained growth under Bezos after he purchased the outlet over a decade ago, the Amazon founder has seen the Post lose money in recent years, leading to the paper looking to turn around its fortunes by shedding staff.
+After experiencing sustained growth under Bezos after he purchased the outlet over a decade ago, the Amazon founder has seen the Post lose money in recent years, leading the publication to look to turn its fortunes around by shedding staff.
 Over 200 employees left via buyouts in 2023, followed by another round of buyouts last year amid a conservative shift of the opinion section to appeal to Donald Trump supporters.

-The combination of the opinion page’s new right-leaning stance and Bezos spiking the editorial board’s planned 2024 presidential endorsement of Kamala Harris, however, also resulted in the paper losing hundreds of thousands of paid subscribers.
+The combination of the opinion page’s new right-leaning stance and Bezos spiking the editorial board’s planned 2024 presidential endorsement of Kamala Harris, however, also led the paper to lose hundreds of thousands of paid subscribers.
 The Blue Origin founder, who is one of the wealthiest men in the world, has been accused of cozying up to Trump, further eroding trust among left-leaning readers.

 “Bezos is not trying to save The Washington Post.
 He’s trying to survive Donald Trump,” Glenn Kessler, the one-time fact-checker for the Post who took a buyout last year amid the latest staff exodus, wrote on his Substack this week.

+“The Post’s challenges, however, were made infinitely worse by ill-conceived decisions that came from the very top — from a gutless order to kill a presidential endorsement 11 days before the 2024 election to a remake of the editorial page that now stands out only for its moral infirmity.
+Loyal readers, livid as they saw owner Jeff Bezos betraying the values he was supposed to uphold, fled The Post,” Baron noted in his statement.
+“In truth, they were driven away, by the hundreds of thousands.”

-Meanwhile, with rumors swirling in recent weeks that embattled Post CEO and publisher Will Lewis would be implementing brutal layoffs in an effort to push the paper to profitability this year, staffers began publicly appealing to Bezos to step in and halt the cuts.
+Meanwhile, amid rumors in recent weeks that embattled Post CEO and publisher Will Lewis would implement brutal layoffs to push the paper to profitability this year, staffers began publicly appealing to Bezos to step in and halt the cuts.

 “These layoffs are not inevitable,” the Washington Post Guild said in a statement.
 “A newsroom cannot be hollowed out without consequences for its credibility, its reach and its future.”

-The paper’s union added that if Bezos was “no longer willing to invest in the mission that has defined this paper for generations and serve the millions who depend on Post journalism, then The Post deserves a steward that will.”
+The paper’s union, which is planning a protest outside Post headquarters on Thursday, added that if Bezos was “no longer willing to invest in the mission that has defined this paper for generations and serve the millions who depend on Post journalism, then The Post deserves a steward that will.”

 Some employees who found out that they were let go on Wednesday also sounded off publicly about the layoffs — and didn’t mince words.